readthedocs/readthedocs.org/docs/user/intro/sphinx.rst

 --------------------------

 You can use `Markdown using MyST`_ and reStructuredText in the same Sphinx project.
-We support this natively on Read the Docs, and you can do it locally:
+We support this natively on Read the Docs, and you can also use locally by installing ``myst-parser``:

 .. prompt:: bash $